brainconnectome/FTO/Home.md

 -note that *CERTAIN* GPU cards in c2b2 have outdated drivers that are *NOT* compatible with either cuda runtime version of 7.5, 8.0.

 ![eddy_cuda before and after](https://github.com/jcha9928/code_fto_c2b2/blob/master/img/eddy_cuda.jpg)

+2. subjects with irregular # of slices subject 10750 (slice #53) and 133997 (slice #58) have irregular slice numbers.
+This must be corrected for dwipreprocess, particularly with eddy_cuda with s2v correction option where you need to provide slice order information as a text file (slspec.txt)